gap-packages/certification/README.md

 3. Import JSON into Lean 4 to obtain (unverified) data.
 4. Reconstruct from the data the (formally verified) graph `G` and a theorem stating that `G` is connected.

+The same recipe works for disconnectedness.
+As a general rule of thumb, computational tasks should be delegated to the computer algebra system, and formal verification of certificates to the proof assistant.
-The present GAP package performs the first two steps, and the attached Lean 4 code the last two steps.
+The GAP package performs the first two steps, and the attached Lean 4 code the last two steps.

 ## The JSON format